aspose-total/Aspose.Total-Products/total/en/java/conversion/ott-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to TSV via Java or Online App" h2="On Premise Java API to convert OTT to TSV without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of document manipulation and conversion APIs that makes it easy to convert OTT to TSV.
+The process involves two simple steps.
+First, you can use the feature-rich Aspose.Words for Java API to export OTT to HTML.
+Aspose.Words for Java is a powerful document manipulation API that enables you to create, edit, and convert documents in various formats.
+It supports a wide range of document formats, including OTT, HTML, DOC, DOCX, and many more.

+Once you have the HTML file, you can use Aspose.Cells for Java to convert it to TSV.
+Aspose.Cells for Java is a powerful spreadsheet manipulation API that enables you to create, edit, and convert spreadsheets in various formats.
+It supports a wide range of spreadsheet formats, including HTML, XLS, XLSX, and TSV.
+With Aspose.Cells for Java, you can easily convert HTML to TSV.

- Converting OTT to TSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to TSV.
+In summary, converting OTT to TSV via Aspose.Total for Java is a simple two step process.
+First, you can use Aspose.Words for Java to export OTT to HTML.
+Then, you can use Aspose.Cells for Java to convert HTML to TSV.
+With these two powerful APIs, you can quickly and easily convert OTT to TSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}